01 of 04

 02 of 04

-Instructions for the patchwork chicken quilt block use quick piecing methods that I've written several times, and that many are familiar with, so won't go into great detail here.
+Instructions for the patchwork chicken quilt block use quick piecing methods that many are familiar with.
 Refer to the linked instructions if necessary for assembly.

 Make the Unit Shown Top Left: